 I just told a friend that I wasn’t sure what God was doing – blogging here isn’t reaching people like it used to.
-I haven’t posted as much, but that was because of my crazy work schedule.
-I told this friend that maybe my niche was actually too small.
-After all, statistically, half of marriages end in divorce, and most people certainly don’t stay in a marriage that has significant issues, let alone biblical reasons to divorce.
+I told this friend that maybe my niche was actually too small; after all, statistically, half of marriages end in divorce.
+Most people certainly don’t stay in a marriage that has significant issues, let alone biblical reasons to divorce.

 That was less than 48 hours ago.

-Today I received 3 emails from women at various stages of working through issues, on their way to redemption.
+Today I received 3 emails from women at various stages of working through issues, on the road to redemption.

 Today I heard fresh hurt, broken hearts, questions – wondering why? and why would God let this happen?